- Feature Links

 Starting a Business in Portage

 Step 1: Determine what zoning district your business is permitted and whether the business is a: 1) principal permitted use or 2) a special land use, which requires a public hearing and Planning Commission approval.
-Click here for the City of Portage Zoning Ordinance to determine where your proposed business is permitted.
+View the City of Portage Zoning Ordinance to determine where your proposed business is permitted.

 Step 2: Determine if the proposed location of your business permits the proposed business based on the zoning of the property.
-Click here for the GIS mapping system to determine the zoning of the location where your business is proposed.
+Use the GIS mapping system to determine the zoning of the location where your business is proposed.

 Step 2a: If the proposed business is permitted, proceed to step 3.

 Step 2b: If the proposed business is not permitted, find an alternative property or determine if rezoning the property is a feasible option.
 Rezoning proposals should be consistent with the Future Land Use recommended in the Comprehensive Plan.
-Click here for the City of Portage 2014 Comprehensive plan to determine the recommended Future Land Use of the property and vicinity.
+View the City of Portage 2014 Comprehensive Plan (PDF) to determine the recommended Future Land Use of the property and vicinity.

 Step 3: Determine if the new business will require Site Plan Review.
 Site Plan Review is required prior to the start of construction if a new building is proposed, if an existing building will be expanded, or when if there is a change of use that requires upgrades to the building or site.
-Click here for the Development Review Guide, which provides additional information regarding site plan review and building plan review, permits and inspections.
+View the Development Review Guide (PDF), which provides additional information regarding site plan review and building plan review, permits and inspections.

 Step 4: Determine if the new business requires licensing by the City of Portage.
-Click here for the City of Portage Businesses section of the Code of Ordinances.
+City of Portage Business section of the Code of Ordinances.

 Step 5: Determine if the new business will require building alterations.
 Most building alterations require permits prior to the start of construction.
-Click here for the Development Review Guide, which provides additional information regarding site plan review and building plan review, permits and inspections.
+The Development Review Guide (PDF) provides additional information regarding site plan review and building plan review, permits and inspections.

 Step 5b: Request inspections for all work as construction proceeds.